-Sectoral full-time-equivalent (FTE) employment figures are based on those published with the 2003 Welsh IO tables.
+Sectoral full-time-equivalent (FTE) employment figures are based on those released with the 2003 Northern Irish IO tables.
 Since the base year is 2006 these had to be updated.
 For this we use head count data from the Annual Business Inquiry, which reports full time and part time employment by region.
 Following convention, part time employment was divided by 3 to approximate full time equivalence.
-Comparing headcount figures for 2004 and 2006 revealed an employment growth of 12.5%, which was used to update the FTE employment level.
+Comparing headcount figures for 2003 and 2006 revealed an employment growth of 5.3%, which was used to update the FTE employment level.
 Employment in the HEIs is reported in Table 25 of HESA (2007), which reveals FTE employment of all staff of each HEI for the academic year 2005/2006.